Role: Product Designer

 Celebrating community through story

-Following our initial meeting, we analysed various inspiring team pages from grassroots campaigns, creative collectives, and mission-driven organisations.
-Key takeaways included:
+Following our initial workshop, we analysed team pages from grassroots campaigns, creative collectives, and mission-led organisations.
+Key insights included:

 Story Grid, The Thread and Biodiversity Lens design approaches I considered